reduxframework/redux-framework/README.md

 #### Redux is powered by the Extendify team.
 Learn more at [extendify.com](https://extendify.com) ####

+## New to Version 4.3 ##
+* Gutenberg Template Library updated to the new Extendify library.
+See more information here about this upgrade and how to access the legacy library: [https://redux.io/extendify-upgrade](https://redux.io/extendify-upgrade).

 ## New to Version 4.2 ##
 ### See the sample folder for examples for the new and improved fields. ###
 * Additional Typography features:  Top and bottom margins, text shadow.